m-mdy-m/Xprz/README.md

 - **Middleware Management**: Effortlessly enhance your application's functionality by attaching middleware functions with a simple API.
 - **Static File Serving**: Serve static files and directories effortlessly to handle CSS, JavaScript, images, and more.
-- **Database Integration**: Seamlessly integrate with MongoDB and MySQL databases for efficient data management.
-- **HTTP Method Utilities**: Simplify HTTP method handling with predefined utility methods for GET, POST, PUT, DELETE, and more.
 - **Package Integration**: Integrate popular Node.js packages seamlessly to extend the functionality of your application.
 - **Shared Application Instance**: Share the Express application instance across modules for easy access and configuration.
 - **$read**: Dynamically load modules or directories within your project, simplifying dependency management and resource access.